MaxIkaros/Cyberspace-Security-Innovation-and-Entrepreneurship-Practice-Course/README.md

 Project: report on the application of this deduce technique in Ethereum with ECDSA

-Project: impl sm2 with RFC6979
+✅Project: impl sm2 with RFC6979

 Project: verify the above pitfalls with proof-of-concept code